SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

 1. You will need to have dummy HTML files for the Cypress tests

-2. You will also need to be in pointless_impressions/pointless_impressions_src/theme/static_src you can do this by:
+2. You will also need to be in the Docker Container bash:

     ```bash
-    cd pointless_impressions_src/theme/static_src
+    ./dev.sh bash
     ```

 3. For tests run